Northern England Wine Tasting School, Cumbria U.K.

 The first session of the Saturday Wine Workshops was devoted to the theme of PORTUGAL

-Please note: The cost of the tickets for the tutored wine workshop sessions at which seven specially selected wines will be tasted and evaluated, (and sometimes there will be eight; the eighth one being for extra enlightenment) together with a two course theme inspired lunch, with a choice of starters and mains, will be £45.00 per person.
+Please note: The cost of the tickets for the tutored wine workshop sessions at which eight specially selected wines will be tasted and evaluated, together with a two course theme inspired lunch, with a choice of starters and mains, will be £45.00 per person.
 Tickets will be strictly limited to preserve the right balance between a minimum of 12 and a maximum of 24 to ensure a friendly, comfortable atmosphere.

 Those who attend will have a great day to remember, enjoying their leisure while learning with pleasure!
 So too,will those who arrive and depart by train.
 They will have a day out on the world famous scenic Settle-Carlisle railway which, after a special wine tasting and a lovely lunch,and a return train trip, will provide a complete, fabulous, experience!